 Summary of broadband development in Poland

 Poland’s national broadband plan reflects the Gigabit Society targets: universal coverage by 100 Mbps (upgradable to gigabit), Gigabit connectivity for socio-economic drivers and 5G connectivity along major corridors and urban centres.
-The Operational Programme Digital Poland 2014-2020 provides funding for investments in digitally excluded areas.
+The European Funds for Digital Development 2021-2027 programme provides funding for building a gigabit society in Poland and increasing access to ultra-fast broadband Internet.
 A multi-stakeholder Agreement for the Strategy 5G for Poland has been formed to respond to challenges, identify and implement measures aiming at coverage by 5G networks.

 National broadband strategy and policy